Philippe Bunau-Varilla: Panama Canal

+The choice of Panama as construction site

-After the Panama Canal Company went bankrupt in 1888 amidst charges of fraud, Bunau-Varilla was left stranded in Panama.
+After the Panama Canal Company went bankrupt in 1889, Bunau-Varilla was left stranded in Panama.
 He struggled to find a new way to construct the canal.
 When the New Panama Canal Company sprang up back in his native France, Bunau-Varilla sailed home, having purchased a large amount of stock.
-However, as de Lesseps' company had before, the New Panama Canal Company soon abandoned efforts to build the canal.
-It sold the land in Panama to the United States, in hopes that the company would not fail entirely.
-U.S. President Grover Cleveland, an anti-imperialist, avoided the canal issue.
-When the more supportive Theodore Roosevelt became president in 1901, canal planning resumed in the United States.
+However, the New Panama Canal Company soon abandoned efforts to build the canal, rather aiming to sell its rights in Panama to the United States, in order to recoup the stakeholdings of its shareholders.
+When Theodore Roosevelt became president in 1901, canal planning resumed in the United States.
 Bunau-Varilla energetically promoted a canal in Panama.
 With aid from the New Panama Canal Company's New York attorney, William Nelson Cromwell, he persuaded the government to select Panama as the canal site, as opposed to the popular alternative, Nicaragua.
 When opponents voiced their interest in constructing a canal through Nicaragua, which was a less politically volatile nation, Bunau-Varilla actively lobbied in the United States, for example by distributing Nicaraguan postage stamps featuring belching volcanos to senators.
 Through lobbying of businessmen, government officials, and the American public, Bunau-Varilla convinced the U.S. Congress to appropriate $40 million to the New Panama Canal Company, under the Spooner Act of 1902.
 The funds were contingent on negotiating a treaty with Colombia to provide land for the canal in its territory of Panama.

-Separation of Panama from Colombia
+Secession of Panama from Colombia

 Colombia signed the Hay–Herrán Treaty in 1903, ceding land in Panama to the United States for the canal, but the Senate of Colombia rejected ratification.
-Bunau-Varilla's company was in danger of losing the $40 million of the Spooner Act, and so he drew up plans with Panamanian juntas in New York for war.
-By the eve of the war, Bunau-Varilla had already drafted the new nation's constitution, flag, and military establishment, and promised to float the entire government on his own checkbook.
-Bunau-Varilla's flag design was later rejected by the Panamanian revolutionary council on the grounds that it was designed by a foreigner.
-Although he prepared for a small-scale civil war, the violence was limited.
+Bunau-Varilla's company was in danger of losing the $40 million of the Spooner Act, and so he drew up plans with Panamanian separatists in New York for secession from Colombia.
+By the eve of the planned revolution, Bunau-Varilla had already drafted the new nation's constitution, flag, and military establishment, and promised to float the entire government on his own checkbook.
+Bunau-Varilla's flag design was however rejected by the Panamanian revolutionary council on the grounds that it was designed by a foreigner.
+Although he prepared for a small-scale civil war, violence was limited.
 As promised, President Roosevelt interposed a U.S. naval fleet between the Colombian forces south of the isthmus and Panamanian separatists.